 The tour, and James’ debut album, are significant milestones in a journey that has taken the young artist from sleeping rough and busking on the streets of Europe to dominating the Kiwi airwaves and opening for British legend Ed Sheeran on his recent sold-out, record-breaking stadium tour.

 James’ songs are some of the most recognisable Kiwi pop tunes around, including earlier hit singles ‘No Fixed Abode’, ‘Move On’ and ‘All The Ways To Say Goodbye’ and the recently released singles ‘Can’t Help Myself’ and ‘21’ - from his upcoming album.

 ‘21’ is currently in the top 10 most played songs on radio across New Zealand.The debut album was produced by some of New Zealand’s most well-known musicians, Ji Fraser and Eli Paewai from Six60.
 It was recorded at the legendary Roundhead Studios in Auckland and sees James pushing into new sonic territory.

 Having perfected his craft busking his way around the world and playing countless small gigs, and onto some of New Zealand’s biggest festivals including Bay Dreams, Rhythm & Vines and Homegrown, James is undoubtedly one of Kiwi music’s most exciting live performers.

 Make sure you’re there when Mitch James makes history this September, with his first-ever major headline tour.

-THIS SHOW IS LICENSED R18 ONLY.
-FOR MORE INFO ON AGE RESTRICTIONS CLICK HERE.
+THIS SHOW IS BOTH ALL AGES & LICENSED R18 - FOR MORE INFO ON AGE RESTRICTIONS CLICK HERE.